-In the Select Trigger Type section, search for the product (or products) that you’d like to add to your BOGO deal.
-Then select the product you want qualifying customers to receive for free under Select Apply Type.
+In the Customer Buys section, search for the product (or products) that you’d like to add to your BOGO deal.
+Then select the product you want qualifying customers to receive for free under the Customer Gets section.

 Adjust the options under Additional Settings to further refine your deals.
 The Button URL should be a link to the page on your site where customers can go to add the relevant products to their carts.

 If you’re interested in other ways to turn customers on to new products, consider giving them a free sample.
 While BOGO deals are good for full-size products, a trial can be an effective way to send out a smaller version and offer a preview of what else you have to offer.

 Another way you can increase the number of discounts that your customers can take advantage of is by using notices.
 If a customer doesn’t have the required products to qualify for a discount, you can alert them and point them in the direction of the items that will enable them to secure a discount.

 To set this up, scroll down in the coupon editor to the Cart Conditions section:

 Fill in the fields under Additional Settings with the messages you want to display to customers when their carts don’t qualify.
 The Non-qualifying button URL should lead to the product page where customers can add the necessary item(s) to their carts.

 These message screens double as an effective way to maintain consistent branding.
 Since the notices are fully customizable, you can write them in a tone that fits your store.

 2. Keep discounts profitable by applying restrictions and limits

 Discounts can be great for driving sales, but you’re probably not looking to clear out your entire stock.
 Discount rules that exclude certain products and enforce minimum cart rules can keep your customers happy and your profits high.